autolyticus/nzb/README.md

-  login                        Login to Nozbe now | priority | starred     View starred tasks open                         Open Nozbe in your browser star                         Star task(s) with fuzzy search unstar                       Unstar task(s) with fuzzy search
+  login                        Login to Nozbe now | priority | starred     View starred tasks open                         Open Nozbe in your browser overdue                      View tasks that are overdue star                         Star task(s) with fuzzy search today                        View tasks that are due today unstar                       Unstar task(s) with fuzzy search
 ```